-Assessments are the cost components that make up the total tax and duty charges for an item.
-Computation formulas and specific tax types contained in the harmonized tariff schedule (HTS) determine most assessments.
+Assessments are the cost components that represent the total tax, fee, and duty charges for an item.
+Computation formulas and specific fee and tax types contained in the harmonized tariff schedule (HTS) determine most assessments.
 The harmonized tariff schedule is defined for an import country.